mokhelek/mokhelek/README.md

 ---

 <i align="center">
 Hey there!
-I’m a fullstack sorcerer (read: software engineer) and a ⚡Hogwarts letter recipient (lost in the mail, I swear) who conjures up clean code by day and solves Rubik’s cubes by night.
+I’m a fullstack sorcerer (read: fullstack engineer) and a ⚡Hogwarts letter recipient (lost in the mail, I swear) who conjures up clean code by day and solves Rubik’s cubes by night.
 Whether it's JavaScript doing cartwheels in React or Python whispering secrets through Django, I love building things that actually do stuff.
 I’m obsessed with creating, innovating, and turning late-night ideas into real-world projects.
 I see code not just as logic, but as modern-day alchemy — turning thoughts into tools.♟️ When I’m not coding, you’ll catch me deep in a chess game, plotting 3 moves ahead like a true strategist.
 Or maybe solving a Rubik’s cube just because I can!
 </i>

 <br>